Leg Pain After a Car Accident? Here’s What to Do Next.

 Can I Seek Compensation for My Car Accident Injuries?

 If another person caused or even contributed to your accident, you have the right to pursue legal action.
-Florida’s comparative negligence laws allow you to seek recover compensation for damages even if your actions contributed to the accident.
+Florida’s modified comparative negligence law allows you to seek recovery of compensation even if your actions contributed to the accident so long as your portion of the blame does not exceed 50%.

 Attorneys typically establish fault by demonstrating that another party caused your injury accident through negligent, reckless, or intentional action.
 The best way to determine if you have a viable case is to talk to an attorney.
 After reviewing the facts of your case, an attorney can recommend the best approach to pursuing legal action.